 Therefore, the Court held that the appellants’ interpretation was not supported by the wording of the Execution Act and would violate fundamental principles of corporate law.

-1. When the court is construing a statute, contract or other document;2.
-When the court is satisfied that a company is a “mere façade” concealing the true facts; and3.
-When it can be established that the company is an authorized agent of its controllers or its members, corporate or human.
+- When it can be established that the company is an authorized agent of its controllers or its members, corporate or human.

 Is there still a role for equity to play in piercing the corporate veil?